roman-milk/roman-milk.github.io/i-slave.md

+===

- ****** I, Slave ****** byfastandsloppy© Before the job, I had asked Leo why.
+Before the job, I had asked Leo why.
 The Europeans didn't hassle us much and I didn't like the idea of targeting a mere accountant.
 "Men who trade in women as property will always see our operation in the Caribbean and think they can do it better and more profitably with unpaid help," he explained.
 "I don't agree.
 Nor do I appreciate their business model.
 I have a daughter myself, you know.
 It's best to nip these things in the bud before they have a reason to suspect us.
 We'll let them slaughter each other and we won't get our hands dirty."

  "Yes, we won't get our hands dirty," I giggled to myself as I wiped my finger clean on a paper towel.
 I flushed the towel down the toilet before hooking the hard drive up to my phone.
 I dialed Leo.